me25542/pico-smart_enclosure/example-custom_gcode.md

 This start gcode is based off of commands compatible with v1.1.0

+List of compatible versions:
+- 1.1.0
+- 1.1.1
+- 1.2.0

-It should be compatible with any v1.x version later than this
+It should also be compatible with any v1.x version later than this

 ### Start gcode: